By using XCDs, you have extra disc capacity (800MB instead of 700MB, like regular CDs).

 Unlike standards CDs, XCDs supports arbitrary multimedia content like AVI, MKV, VP3, MPEG4, DivX, XviD and so on.
 VCD and SVCD support only MPEG1 and MPEG2.

 All disc space is used for the actual media, instead of including error correction facilities.

 On the other hand, this type of disc is recommended for media types that can handle errors to some extent, because of the reduced error correction capabilities.

 Source files burned on XCDs can be read with the XCD extractor and even corrected, as the repair algorithm is not complicated.
 The aim is reading the entire file despite the presence of errors.
 If you manage to copy the file to your hard disk, you can try to repair the most damaged sections.

-XCDextractor has another functionality: the creation of info file, that must be burned in the same directory of the .dat file and is really handfull when you want to extract it.
-It contains the exact file size (lost when creating .dat) and CRC32.
-Without the info you can activate "Try to guess file size" checkbox and it will remove all tail zeros from the end of the file.
+Another feature of XCDextractor is creating info files, which should be burned in the same directory as the DAT file, as it contains the exact file size which was lost when creating DAT and CRC32.
+If you lack the info, activate the “Try to guess file size” option checkbox and tail zeros will be removed from the end of the file.

 XCDextractor has not been developed anymore for several years and is considered obsolete.
 Chances of anyone using XCDs are slim, but if you still need to handle some DAT files from an 800MB disc, this application is highly recommended.

 Because of the format’s nature, files from an XCD cannot be copied directly; with the help of this application, you can copy any file burnt on an XCD to your computer.